koendv/micropython-spiram/README.md

 This is a stm32h7a3 processor, with a single 64mbit qspi ram chip connected over the ospi controller.

-Preliminary conclusion: On a stm32h7a3, in memory mapped mode, an using quad spi, there is occasional data corruption when writing to qspi ram.
+~~On a stm32h7a3, in memory mapped mode, an using quad spi, there is occasional data corruption when writing to qspi ram. ~~

-It would be interesting to see if moving to dual-quad spi, with an 8-bit data path, solves these problems.
+Leon Shan has found a way to [make memory-mapping an spi ram work](https://github.com/koendv/micropython-spiram/issues/1).

 Steps: